Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

 Or will it represent an incremental step in understanding the inner workings of our brains?

-Certainly, the next few years of research hold the potential of uncovering intriguing connections between gut bacteria and neurological conditions that may possibly impact human health.
+Certainly, the next few years of research hold the potential to uncover intriguing connections between gut bacteria and neurological conditions that may possibly impact human health.

 “We’re right at the dawn of a whole new way of thinking about brain development and brain heath.
 And the neuroscientific evidence for the role of the microbiome is just getting stronger and stronger at the basic level.”